WebDev9000/extra-network-browser/README.md

 * Keywords in the filename inside brackets [ ]'s are copied along with the LoRA trigger.
 * Weights placed in braces { }'s *(eg {1.0} or {0.7-0.8})* in the filename are automatically set in the LoRA's trigger.
 * Some characters not compatible with filenames are automatically converted from placeholders, such as ©️ to : *(see Keywords with Weights below)*
+* Support for multiple images per LoRA/Checkpoint etc in a modal gallery.
+Hover over a card and click the folder icon.

 ## Installation / Setup